aksnzhy/xlearn_doc/index.rst

 Python Demo
 ^^^^^^^^^^^^^^

-Here is a simple Python demo no how to use ffm algorithm of xLearn for a binary classification problem:
+Here is a simple Python demo no how to use FFM algorithm of xLearn for a binary classification problem:

 .. code-block:: python